1zc/VisorWare/README.md

 • Four buttons, wired up to 'GPIO4', 'GPIO17', 'GPIO27', and 'GPIO22'.
 These buttons will be used to navigate through menus and interact with software.
 (GPIO17 serves as the left button, GPIO27 middle and GPIO22 right | the button at GPIO4 is not necessary.)

-Refer to the [docs/devsetup.md](https://github.com/1zc/VisorWare/tree/master/docs/devsetup.md) file in the documentation directory of this GitHub repository for detailed information regarding setting up your device requirements.
+Refer to the [docs/devsetup.md](https://github.com/1zc/VisorWare/tree/master/docs/devsetup.md) file in the documentation directory of this GitHub repository for detailed information regarding setting up your hardware.

-### Installation
+## Installation
 Let's get down to installing VisorWare.
 To make things easier, VisorWare has its own simple first-time setup and configuration.
 You will need your Pi to be connected to a working internet connection. **The first-time setup removes a lot of pre-installed software from the standard Raspbian image, so it's best to install VisorWare on a clean image to prevent any loss of data**